Surrender of Japan: Attempted coup d'état (12–15 August)

 The coup collapsed after Shizuichi Tanaka convinced the rebellious officers to go home.
 Tanaka committed suicide nine days later.

 The palace police were disarmed and all the entrances blocked.
 Over the course of the night, Hatanaka's rebels captured and detained eighteen people, including Ministry staff and NHK workers sent to record the surrender speech.

 The rebels, led by Hatanaka, spent the next several hours fruitlessly searching for Imperial House Minister Sōtarō Ishiwata, Lord of the Privy Seal Kōichi Kido, and the recordings of the surrender speech.
 The two men were hiding in the "bank vault", a large chamber underneath the Imperial Palace.
 The search was made more difficult by a blackout in response to Allied bombings, and by the archaic organization and layout of the Imperial House Ministry.
 Many of the names of the rooms were unrecognizable to the rebels.
 The rebels did find the chamberlain Yoshihiro Tokugawa.
 Although Hatanaka threatened to disembowel him with a samurai sword, Tokugawa lied and told them he did not know where the recordings or men were.
+Meanwhile, Emperor Hirohito was inside a fortified, soundproofed bunker known as the Gobunko, located within the Imperial Palace grounds.
+While rebel officers seized the palace, they also failed to locate him.

 At about the same time, another group of Hatanaka's rebels led by Captain Takeo Sasaki went to Prime Minister Suzuki's office, intent on killing him.
 When they found it empty, they machine-gunned the office and set the building on fire, then left for his home.
 Hisatsune Sakomizu, the chief secretary to Suzuki's Cabinet, had warned Suzuki, and he escaped minutes before the would-be assassins arrived.
 After setting fire to Suzuki's home, they went to the estate of Kiichirō Hiranuma to assassinate him.
 Hiranuma escaped through a side gate and the rebels burned his house as well.
 Suzuki spent the rest of August under police protection, spending each night in a different bed.

 Around 03:00, Hatanaka was informed by Lieutenant Colonel Masataka Ida that the Eastern District Army was on its way to the palace to stop him, and that he should give up.
 Seeing his plan collapsing around him, Hatanaka pleaded with Tatsuhiko Takashima, the Chief of Staff of the Eastern District Army, to be allotted airtime on NHK radio in order to explain his intentions to the Japanese people.
 He was refused.
 Colonel Haga, commander of the 2nd Regiment of the First Imperial Guards, discovered that the Army did not support this rebellion, and he ordered Hatanaka to leave the palace grounds.